chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 For simplicity, let's assume one attempt per day and again examine the probability of success for various true shooting percentages:
 ![365 Attempts](../assets/attempt365.png)
-We can see that somewhere between 78% and 79% has a 50% probability of achieving success if they make 1 attempt per day.
+We can see that somewhere between 78% and 79% has a 50% probability of achieving success if they try 1 attempt per day.
 Anyone with a true shooting percentage in the low 70's would have a marginal probability of success, and below 70% it is quite unlikely to ever make 90 out of 100 free throws.
 Anyone that shoots 80% or above is almost guaranteed to be successful after 365 attempts.

 ## When to reset attempts?
 Method 1: Binomial
 Since anyone outside of high 70's is either almost guaranteed to fail (if below) or succeed (if above) then the question of whether he will be successful really is only interesting if his true shooting percentage falls somewhere in that range.
 Let's assume a true shooting percentage of 78%, which has a 40% probability of success over 365 attempts.
 At what point should Mike reset his attempt back to 0 if he has missed a few shots?
 Obviously if he misses the first shot he should reset, and probably even if he misses the second or third shot, but what about the seventh shot?
 What if he is 35 of 40?